 - And more

-Let’s look at some of the ways you can start making a budget:
+Let’s look at some of the ways you can start making a budget for your financial planning:

 Family Budget Planner

 How do you find out what you spend on things like gas and groceries?
-Just look back over the last month or two in your bank records where you used your debit card(s) and you’ll be able to tell.
+Just look back over the last month or two in your bank account records and bank statements where you used your debit card(s), and you’ll be able to tell.
 This is a great way to keep track of your expenses.

 You can watch my FREE video and download my free price book sheets to be able to track it find find out those best prices to help you save at the grocery store.